gibranalcazar/Eyes/README.md

 ## :dart: About ##

-This is a web application for testing mouse related events; in this case it two objects are simulating eyes and they will move according to the mouse position.
+This is a web application for testing mouse related events; in this case two objects are simulating eyes and they will move according to the mouse position.

 ## :sparkles: Try it! ##